| |

 How To Freeze Seeds

-To correctly store garden seeds in the freezer, there are a few things you will need to do.
+There are a few things you will need to do to correctly store garden seeds in the freezer.
 The first is to ensure the seeds are completely dry before storing them.
 This is one of the most important steps, as humidity and moisture can affect the longevity of the seeds as well as cause them to crack or split when stored in the freezer.

 The best way to dry seeds is to allow them to dry naturally.
 Spread seeds out on a baking sheet or newspaper, leaving space between each seed so they are not touching.
 This allows for air to reach each seed.
 After one week, gently move the seeds around with your finger, then let them dry for another two to three weeks.